mykle1/MMM-WWI/README.md

 That's mostly due to the patience and generosity of my friend at the forum.
 He is one of those genius types that I am talking about. :^)

+## Why would you use this module?

+It uses the minimum amount of screen real estate yet it gives you full weather conditions and forecast.

 ## The information

 * Current conditions, temperature and time